 If you prefer a premade electrolyte drink for hydration Seeking Health has a delicious fizzy electrolyte drink that comes in various flavors.
 Mix a scoop of the electrolyte powder with some water, and you have a great-tasting electrolyte drink.
 You can also add the electrolyte powder to this homemade electrolyte drink for additional nutrients and electrolytes.

-Low Fodmap Electrolyte Drink with Fresh Lemon, Honey and Coconut Water
+Low Fodmap Electrolyte Drink with Fresh Lemon, Maple Syrup and Coconut Water

 Equipment